Find out what opportunities for multilingualism you have.

 When multilingualism becomes an integral part of the website, one wants to leave the world of compromise and instead a fully integrated multilingualism.
 By now at the latest, the website is no longer understood merely as a presence or blog, but as a platform for customer communication.
 Comprehensive support for multilingualism is usually only a critical aspect of many, external or machine translation is intended to relieve the editorial staff.

-We recommend choosing the market leader and saving yourself later migration efforts– even if only a part of the functions is needed at the beginning.
+We recommend to choose the market leader right away and save migration efforts later on – even if only a part of the functions is needed at the beginning.

 advantages